Plus500 vs Pepperstone Comparison

 Who offers more research tools, Plus500 or Pepperstone?

-In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary and Stock Charts.
+In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
 In comparison Pepperstone has the tools listed here: Autochartist, Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
-Both do not have Trading Central (Recognia).